General Data Protection Regulation (GDPR) Privacy Statement of

 31 New Market

-The IRS Group has always been committed to protecting the privacy and security of all personal information we hold.
+The IRS Group is committed to protecting the privacy and security of all personal information we hold.
 It's very important to us to ensure the personal information you provide to us is treated with the utmost respect and your data privacy rights are safeguarded, all in accordance with this GDPR Privacy Statement.

 This GDPR Privacy Statement explains how personal information about you may be collected, what we do with your data, the measures we take to keep it secure as well as the rights and choices you have over your personal information.
 It applies to the personal data of all candidates, clients, work seekers, suppliers, website users and other people whose details we may hold in the course of us carrying out our business.

 Within the IRS Group we have a recruitment business that provides work-finding services to its work seekers and candidates.
-We must process personal data (which may include sensitive personal data – now known as "special data") so that it can provide these services – in doing so, the IRS Group acts as a Data Controller so we are obliged to ensure we only process personal data where we have legal grounds to do so.
+It is necessary for us to process personal data (which may include sensitive personal data – now known as "special data") so that it can provide these services – in doing so, the IRS Group acts as a Data Controller so we are obliged to ensure we only process personal data where we have legitimate grounds to do so.

-We take care to protect the privacy of all personal data we hold which, at all times, will be in compliance with current data protection laws.
+We take care to protect the privacy of all personal data we hold which will be in compliance with current data protection laws.

 1. Collection and use of personal data